jl777/coins/README.md

 - `"txfee"` is a value of default transactions fee, which must be specified in satoshies unit.
 AtomicDEX uses this as the default transaction fee value when making atomic swaps transactions.
 If set to `0`, AtomicDEX will use a dynamic fee based on output from `estimatesmartfee`.
 - `"overwintered"` must be `1` if Overwinter upgrade was activated for the coin.
 - `"taddr"` is only relevant for coins that forked the Zcash protocol and have both transparent addresses and z-addresses.
 The value to be set for this key can be found from the file `src/chainparams.cpp` of the coin's source code and it is the first value present in both `base58Prefixes[PUBKEY_ADDRESS]` and `base58Prefixes[SCRIPT_ADDRESS]`.
 But it has to be converted to decimal from HEX.
 So if `base58Prefixes[PUBKEY_ADDRESS]` = `{0x1C,0xB8}` , the `taddr` is `0x1C` coverted to decimal.
 As 0x1C in HEX = 28 in decimal, the entry in the json will be `"taddr" : 28`
+- `force_min_relay_fee` - if this key is set to true for coins with dynamic fees, when a new transaction is generated, AtomicDEX-API will check whether the total fee set (`sat * tx size`) is lower than relay fee and will use the relay fee instead.
+- `mtp_block_count` - number of blocks to be used for the calculation of `median time past`.
+Must be greater than `0`.
+Default value is `11`.
+- `estimate_fee_mode` - sets the fee mode for the `estimatesmartfee` call.
+Supported values are: `ECONOMICAL`,`CONSERVATIVE`, `UNSET`.
+Please note that some coins may not support some of these modes.
+Makes no effect for coins that do not have the `estimatesmartfee` RPC.
+- `address_format` - defines whether to use the standard bitcoin address format or the cash address format for BCH.
+More formats may be added in the future.
+Possible values as of now: `"address_format":{"format":"standard"}` to set the standard BTC/UTXO address format. `"address_format":{"format":"cashaddress","network":"NETWORK_ID"}` to use BCH specific address format. `NETWORK_ID` can be: `bitcoincash` for BCH mainnet, `bchtest` for BCH testnet and `bchreg` for BCH regtest.
+- `isPoS` - whether the coin uses proof of stake.
+This key decides whether the transactions created have the `nTime` field.
+Can be `0` or `1`.
+- `segwit` - is a boolean value, if set to true, MM2 will allow withdrawal to `P2SH` addresses.
+Will possibly mean full segwit support in the future.
+- `version_group_id` - sets the `version_group_id` used by Zcash (and its forks') transactions.
+Determined automatically by tx version and `overwintered` if not set.
+- `consensus_branch_id` - sets the `consensus_branch_id` used in Zcash (and its forks') transactions' signature hash calculation.
+Determined automatically by tx version and `overwintered` if not set.

 ## Ethereum Protocol specific JSON